Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 The relationship between the Hindus and Muslim Muslims deteriorated after the Noncooperation Movement.

-In order to solve the dispute the drafts for the National Deed of Agreement and the Bengal Deed of Agreement were prepared under the initiative of Ansari and Lajpat Rai and Chittaranjan Das respectively.
+In order to solve the dispute the drafts for the National Deed of Agreement and the Bengal Deed of Agreement were prepared under the initiative of Ansari Lajpat Rai and Chittaranjan Das respectively.

 3. Jinnah’s Fourteen Points: